dentarg/auth0-blog/_posts/2017-12-13-run-a-loopback-app-on-google-app-engine.markdown

 ### Enable Billing on Google App Engine

 In order to create Google Cloud Platform resources, the project needs to have a billing account associated with it.
-To activate it, do the following:
+To activate it, let's do the following:

 * click on "Enable billing";
 * click on "Create Billing Account" on the modal window that appears;
-* fill in the form in the next window that appears.
-Click on "Agree and Continue";
+* fill in the form in the next window that appears and click on "Agree and Continue";
-* in the next window that appears, Fill in all the requirements especially the Payment Info;
+* in the next window that appears, fill in all the requirements (especially the Payment Info);
 * click on "Start my free trial".

+> Google will give us 300 USD to test Google App Engine.
+This is more than enough to cover this article.
+However, even if we spend all 300 dollars, Google won't charge us anything before asking for our explicitly permission.

 ### Install the Google SDK